Skip to Content

 I am also joining some very special friends for a Christmas blog hop, so be sure to check them out at the end of this post.

 Last year I had made wreaths with frames.
-And the year before I was a bit indecisive so I made two wreaths.
-This year I wanted to try my hand at a rustic wreath but with items that are not normally used in a wreath.
+This year I wanted to try my hand at a DIY rustic Christmas wreath but with items that are not normally used in a wreath.

 What I used: